GeomarPerales/Python-for-begin-in-ArcGIS/README.md

 ## 2. Application

 Scripts developed to automate some processes in ArcGIS 10.5 using ArcPy (Project in development).
+Some applications are:

+* Hydrology

+-
+-

+* Maps

+- MXD to PDF
+- MXD to JPG

 ## 3. References